top of page

 Step 5: Monitoring and Review

 Risk management is not a one-time activity.
 It requires ongoing monitoring and regular review to ensure that new risks are identified and existing ones are adequately managed.
+Monitoring is most effective when it focuses on forward-looking indicators that inform decisions in real time.

 Key Elements of Risk Monitoring: